Are you wondering why do cat collars have bells?

 A bell will help warn these animals when the predator is approaching, giving them time to escape.

-Cats will often get lost in their own adventures.
+Cats often lose themselves in their own adventures.

 They could be in strange places in your house, such as the ceiling, closet, basement, or somewhere in your backyard.